stackrox/stackrox/README.md

 make image
 ```

-This will create `stackrox/mitigate:latest`.
+This will create `stackrox/prevent:latest`.
 This is the only image required
-to run Mitigate.
+to run StackRox Prevent.

 ## How to Test
 ```bash